Monday, 28 February 2011

 It shows a number of things: that cycling is very popular with school age children, for instance, and that it drops off a bit for working age adults as for some the commute is "too far" by bike.
 Males between 20 and 50 years of age cycle the least.
 This is because they're most likely to have a job requiring a long commute.
 Women follow a similar pattern, but there is a jump in cycling between "25 to 30" and "30 to 40" as this is the age at which women have children, and having children allows women to return to cycling.
 This first happens with children on their mother's bike and later with women accompanying their children on their own bike before at eight years old they are able to ride unaccompanied to school.
 Men don't get this chance so often so men cycle less.

 This is due to women being more likely to be at home looking after children than their male partners.
 As a result, they more often cycle with young children to school, or make shopping and other utility trips by bike.
 This is what leads to the Netherlands uniquely having 55% of trips overall by women.
+Men cycle less on average than women because they are more likely than women to be making the longest commutes in Europe, and doing so by other means of transport.

 This level of cycle usage, across both sexes, all ages, and for all purposes, requires infrastructure which has a high level of subjective safety.